Allaman/pckt/README.md

 1. Store `url`, `title`, and `tags` in a local sqlite3 database
 1. Handle and mark missing fields (e.g. missing title)
 1. Print simple statistics about tags
-1. Filter and out stored entries as ascii table or parsable
+1. Filter and output stored entries as ascii table or parsable

 ## Commands